Shelob9/jp-tax-query/readme.md

 Adds a tax_query endpoint to the jp-api route or the [WordPress REST API (WP-API)](https://github.com/WP-API/WP-API).
 You can pass, in the body of the request a tax_query.
 See [the codex](http://codex.wordpress.org/Class_Reference/WP_Query#Taxonomy_Parameters) for information on how to make one of those.
 The request's body can have 'post_type' and 'tax_query' arguments only.
 All other arguments will be stripped out before passing to WP_Query so don't try it.

+<strong>This endpoint does NOT require authentication.
+Please consider whether or not you really want the whole internet to be able to run tax queries on your site before using.</strong>

 ##### TL;DR
 The REST API only lets you filter by one term per taxonomy.
 This gives you all of the powers of tax_queries.